 Special education professionals must have a diverse skill set to serve the unique needs of their students.

 For example, teachers and aides who work with blind learners must be fluent in the Braille writing system, while those who work with deaf students may need to learn American Sign Language.
 Special education programs focus on strategies to help future special education teachers make appropriate accommodations for learners with various challenges.

 Special education programs teach students the fundamentals of curriculum development, including needs analysis, objective design, and assessment.
 They also emphasize the importance of "universal design for learning," or the creation of curricula that give all students an equal opportunity to engage with the course material and learn core concepts.

-Providing instruction for special needs students requires unique strategies and approaches.
-For example, many special education teachers now work in inclusive classrooms and must know how to modify lesson plans and instructional moves for students with mental, physical, or emotional disabilities.
+Providing instruction for students with special needs requires unique strategies and approaches.
+For example, many special education teachers work in inclusive classrooms where they must modify lesson plans and instruction for students with mental, physical, and/or emotional disabilities.

 - Interpersonal Skill